What if Ken was... And what if Takeru was the one who...

 Moro: The Dark Ocean is a dimension connected to, but separate from, the Real World and the Digital World, with specific properties that are variously touched on but not fully explained.

 In any case, it's clear that an individual's emotional state is the biggest factor in how they will be called to, or reached by, the Dark Ocean.
-The aforementioned example with Ken when he was younger is a clear instance (even if it was partly due to Oikawa's actions), but both times Hikari is pulled to the Dark Ocean are also caused by emotional distress, her ongoing problem of being unable to let herself vocalize her needs and problems to others, even when it directly harms her.
+The aforementioned example with Ken when he was younger is a clear instance (even if it was partly due to Oikawa's actions), but both times Hikari is pulled to the Dark Ocean are also caused by emotional distress, in particular her ongoing problem of being unable to let herself vocalize her needs and problems to others, even when it directly harms her.

 Likewise, Ken's behavior is altered according to his grief, feelings of inadequacy and envy of his brother, and the aggravating factor of the Dark Seed.
 This makes him "evil" in a sort of aimless, misguided fashion, because fundamentally Ken isn't a cruel person!
 What the Dark Ocean pushes someone to think or feel is dependent on their own issues, personality, and natural inclinations, as well as their emotional state at the time of "exposure".
+We have abundant textual evidence that the Dark Ocean can reach forth and seem to "respond" to strong emotions.

-I mentioned earlier that the Dark Ocean has an implied connection to the Dark Area, and it's in episode 19 that we see this.
+In episode 19 we are told that the Dark Ocean, via the Dark Whirlpool, has some form of connection to a place called the "Dark Area".
 The Dark Area is where evil Digimon reside and also where deleted data goes and the residual data of dead Digimon.
 Devimon was pretty categorically obliterated in episode 13 of Adventure, and we get confirmation in this episode that his residual data has been kicking around down in the Dark Area ever since.
 Not long after retrieving the scraps of Devimon's data, the Kaiser begins to suffer horrible hallucinations, a direct byproduct of aggravating the Whirlpool - a dual effect of connecting with the Dark Area and provoking the Dark Ocean's attention.

-Pegasmon senses that it's not good and tells Takeru not to look too deeply into the Whirlpool when they're flying above it, but Takeru stares into the abyss long enough to see strange ghost-like apparations before flying off.
-It's not an unreasonable deduction that he could also have been affected by the Dark Ocean (with some added juice from the Dark Area) the way Ken was, but since their personalities deep down are so different, the effect of this contamination is also different.
+It's not an unreasonable deduction that he could also have been affected by the Dark Ocean (with some added juice from the Dark Area!) the way Ken was, but since their personalities deep down are so different, the effect of this contamination is also different.
 Contemplating the effects of Takeru becoming infected with a Dark Seed... well, he'd be far worse than the Kaiser ever was.

 - NEXT: Part 3: Imprisoned by Fate -